coding4Acause/PANKH/JOSS/paper.md

 ---

 # Summary
 Analyzing the aerodynamics of unsteady airfoils is vital for decoding the flight dynamics of birds, insects, fixed-wing aircrafts and micro air vehicles (MAVs).
-Although computational fluid dynamics (CFD) delivers in-depth results, lower-fidelity approaches like potential flow solvers offer significant value due to their speed and capacity to model essential aerodynamic effects.
+Although computational fluid dynamics (CFD) delivers in-depth results, lower-fidelity approaches like potential flow solvers offer significant value due to their speed and capacity to model essential aerodynamic effects (TODO: essential aerodynamic effects such as?
+Here you could mention a few of them).

 We introduce PANKH **(Panel Analysis of uNsteady Kinematics of Hovering airfoils)**, an open-source C++ tool that employs the unsteady vortex panel method to evaluate aerodynamic forces on airfoils in arbitrary motion.
 Its flexible, modular design enables users to specify custom kinematic patterns, ideal for exploring bio-inspired flapping flight and gust responses.